axelvaldez/radical-companies/_posts/2024/2024-04-22-upporting-radical-companies.markdown

   <p>The new franchisee may need a loan to cover the $1,500 that must be paid immediately.</p>

 <h1>The Account</h1>
- <p>The account embodies the agreement that has been worked out with each lender.
-More that one lender could be included in the account if the same agreement applies.
-Alternatvely, a lender may require a differebt aggrement, in chich case a different account will be created.</p>
+ <p>The account embodies the agreement that has been worked out with each lender.</p>
+ <p>More that one lender could be included in an account if the same terms apply.
+Alternatvely, a lender may require a differebt aggrement, with a different account.</p>

 <h1>Loan Payments</h1>
  <p>Let&rsquo;s assume that new franchisee can pay $200 every month into the loan account.
 These are terms that have been negotiat=ed with each lender,</p>